The Pain Drain – The Continuing Impact of Pain Management on Health-Care Providers

 Over a hundred million Americans suffer from chronic pain.
 To combat this epidemic, health-care providers have increasingly turned to opioid analgesics.
 As a result, opioid analgesic use has risen dramatically over the past decade.
 While opioid use has skyrocketed, the use of non-opioid analgesics has remained constant.

-Research and development continues to create new opioid medication options for patients suffering from chronic pain.
+Research and development continue to create new opioid medication options for patients suffering from chronic pain.
 Last year, the U.S. Food and Drug Administration (FDA) approved Zohydro, a potent opioid painkiller.
 More recently, QRXPharma attempted to become the first company to obtain FDA approval for a drug combining multiple opioids.
 Moxduo, a mix of morphine and oxycodone, was denied approval by the FDA in April.

 Along with the increase in the availability of opioid medication and complications from opioid use, health-care professionals have seen a significant uptick in medical board disciplinary action related to opioid prescribing practices.
 According to data published by the National Practitioner’s Data Bank, medical malpractice payments on behalf of physicians have decreased by more than 40 percent in the last 10 years.
-During the same period, adverse actions by medical boards against practitioners have increased more than 41 percent.
+During the same period, adverse actions by medical boards against practitioners have increased by more than 41 percent.
 Pain medication prescription issues have accounted for part of this significant increase in disciplinary actions.

 The Ohio Medical Board has reviewed an average of 35 allegedly improper prescribing cases a year since 2010.
 During the previous decade, the board saw an average of only three such cases a year.
 The North Carolina Medical Board estimates that nearly 30 percent of all investigations in the state involve prescription problems.
 In California and New York, inappropriate prescriptions have been among the top four causes of disciplinary actions for the past 10 years.